azamsajjad/path/5-CKA/edureka/6-networking/README.md

 > Kubernetes **`does not provide a default network implementation,`** it only enforces a model for third-party tools to implement.
 There is a variety of implementations nowadays, below we list some popular ones.

 1. **`Flannel`** - a very simple overlay network that satisfies the Kubernetes requirements.
-Flannel runs an agent on each host and allocates a subnet lease to each of them out of a larger, preconfigured address space.
-Flannel creates a flat network called as overlay network which runs above the host network.
+Flannel runs an agent on each host and allocates a subnet lease to each of them out of a larger, preconfigured address space.Flannel creates a flat network called as overlay network which runs above the host network.

 2. **`Project Calico`** - an open source container networking provider and network policy engine.
 Calico provides a highly scalable networking and network policy solution for connecting Kubernetes pods based on the same IP networking principles as the internet.
 Calico can be deployed without encapsulation or overlays to provide high-performance, high-scale data center networking.